Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts: Interview Findings

 \smallbreak

-{\textbf{Lack of illustrative examples for a model's limitations.} SMEs were far more concerned about seeing illustrative use cases and real-life examples of the model's use.
-From ScatterText (Figure~\ref{fig:scatterplot_word_freq_all}), SMEs used terms that related to their domain application: ``clinical,'' ``trial,'' ``patient,'' ``user,'' and ``business.''
-The frequency of these words illustrates that SMEs tend to ground the discussion of a model within their domain.
-For building trust in a model's use, SMEs were overall interested in understanding the meaning of the output of the model ($M_{ds}=2$, $M_{sme}=3$), how the weighting of features affected the model ($M_{ds}=0$, $M_{sme}=3$), and the weaknesses and limitations of the model ($M_{ds}=1$, $M_{sme}=3$).
-When discussing what information they would like to see in a presentation, SMEs were particularly concerned about understanding the limitations of the model: ``\textit{You know, there is a human being at the end of it [a model's use].
-That's the reason why I'd want as much information about the model as possible.
-So if I'm going to make a decision about applying this in the real world, then at least I know exactly what its limitations are before making a decision on something.}'' }
+Understanding the weaknesses of a model can also build confidence in SMEs when making decisions from the model's predictions.
+This is especially critical when the model is being used in a high-risk environment.
+PID9, who discussed the usability of a regression model that predicts water quality, was primarily concerned with when the model might fail: ``\textit{If we're using this model to tell people that water is potable, that means they're going to use it for washing, cooking, cleaning, drinking\ldots and if there's something wrong with it, there are consequences to that decision.
+You know, there's a human being at the end of it.
+That's why I'd want as much information about the model as possible.
+So if I'm going to make a decision about applying this in the real world, then at least I know exactly what its limitations are before making a decision.}'' }

 \smallbreak